Free U.S. shipping on orders $45+ · Subscribe & save

 Add theacrine and methylliberine to that base, and you get extended duration without tolerance.
 An 8-week safety study on TeaCrine found no evidence of habituation, meaning the effects don't diminish with daily use the way caffeine and nicotine effects do.

-That's the difference between a nicotine swap and a genuine cognitive upgrade.
+That's the difference between a nicotine swap and a genuine cognitive upgrade, and it's the central question in any nootropic pouch vs nicotine pouch comparison.

 Bottom Line: How to Choose the Right Zyn Alternative